280 W River Park Dr Suite 110 Provo, Utah 84604

 fNCI is an advanced form of a functional MRI that has been standardized for clinical application.
 Cognitive FX's fNCI imaging and testing protocol includes three different cognitive tests performed inside an MRI machine. fNCI is measuring neurovascular coupling (NVC), which is the connection between neurons and blood in the brain.

-fNCI gives us over 7000 near real-time images of your brain.
-By processing these images and comparing them to a healthy control database, we measure and understand the severity of an injury in each region of the brain.
+fNCI is a method that takes continuous measurements of activation throughout brain over time during cognitive testing.
+By analyzing these brain activity measurements and comparing them to a healthy control database, we measure and understand the severity of an injury in each region of the brain.

 What is NVC and why is it Important

 Neurovascular Coupling (NVC) is the connection between neurons (brain cells) and blood vessels.
 Neurons need a lot of energy to do their job - blood vessels bring that energy to neurons.
 When an injury or neurological disorder occurs, the connection between blood vessels and neurons can be disrupted.
 This prevents some regions of the brain from receiving the necessary energy to perform.
-We call this Neurovascular Coupling Dysfunction.
+Also, when neurons aren’t working properly, they can fail to trigger increased blood flow to themselves.
+Together, we call this Neurovascular Coupling Dysfunction.

 This results in post-concussion symptoms that include, but are not limited to, fatigue, headaches, attention difficulties, memory issues, sleep problems, and emotional distress.

 Most clinics attempt to treat post-concussion syndrome by focusing on symptoms – which is a challenging diagnostic approach for effective treatments.
 To effectively treat PCS you must treat Neurovascular Coupling Dysfunction.
-This makes the fNCI brain scan such a powerful tool. fNCI scans show how blood flows throughout the brain while the brain is at work. fNCI detects problems with blood flow and energy by determining where there is too little or too much activity in key regions of the brain.
+This makes the fNCI brain scan such a powerful tool. fNCI scans show whether brain cells are triggering blood flow, and whether vessels are responding to this signal, while the brain is at work. fNCI detects these problems by determining whether activity levels in a patient match levels seen in healthy people in key regions of the brain.

 how-long-does-covid-shortness-of-breath-last-5